Kaidanov/lets-agree-chat-vanilla-js/README.md

 To run your Node.js project locally, you can follow these steps:

-Install Dependencies: Navigate to your project directory in the terminal and run npm install to install all the dependencies listed in your package.json file.
+Install Dependencies: Navigate to your project directory in the terminal and run pnpm install to install all the dependencies listed in your package.json file.

-Start the Server: If your package.json file has a start script, you can start your server with the command npm start.
+Start the Server: If your package.json file has a start script, you can start your server with the command pnpm start.
 The start script usually looks something like this:

 "scripts": {
   "start": "node server/index.js"